-- Load response resources that are considered "batch load" resources as defined in the section 1.3.1A.001 of the Operating Agreement, may participate in the Dayahead Scheduling Reserve market under the same conditions as exist for Synchronized Reserve with respect to having already reduced prior to receiving a PJM dispatch instruction to do so.
-Such resources must remain off line for the duration of the PJM dispatch request in order to receive the Day-ahead Scheduling Reserve market payment. - Day-ahead Scheduling Reserve Market offers may be submitted only for those resources located electrically within the PJM RTO. - Resources may participate and be compensated in both the Day-ahead Scheduling Reserve and Synchronized Reserve Markets.
-In addition, resources may participate and be compensated in both the Day-ahead Scheduling and Regulation Markets However, since resources cannot participate in both the Synchronized Reserve and Regulation markets; no resources can participate in the Day-ahead Scheduling Reserve, Synchronized Reserve AND Regulation markets and be compensated for all three. - The following additional Demand Resources requirements must also be met in order to participate in the Day-ahead Scheduling Reserve Market: - Demand resources' response controls must be approved by PJM prior to participation in the Supplement Day Ahead Scheduling Reserve Market including ability to be dispatched by PJM's Unit Dispatch SystemSecurity Constrained Economic Dispatch system. - Demand resources providing Day-ahead Scheduling Reserve are required to provide telemetry that is capable of providing metering information at no less than a one minute scan rate. - Metering information of demand resources is not required to be sent to PJM in real time.
-Daily uploads at the close of the next business day after the operating day if an event has occurred are sufficient, as the response evaluation is performed after the fact. - Demand resources may be aggregated and offered into the PJM Day-ahead Scheduling Reserve Market as one combined resource if the appropriate telemetry is provided for the aggregated resource. - Demand resource participation will be limited to 25% of the RTO Day-ahead Scheduling Reserve Requirement. - Demand Resources will be allowed to participate in the Day-ahead Scheduling Reserve Markets if approved by the appropriate Regional Reliability Council.
+- Load response resources must be registered in the Economic Load Response program, indicate that they can be dispatchable by PJM in real-time and be able to be reduced within 30 minutes. - Load response resources that are considered "batch load" resources as defined in the section 1.3.1A.001 of the Operating Agreement, may participate in the DayAhead Scheduling Reserve market under the same conditions as exist for Synchronized Reserve with respect to having already reduced prior to receiving a PJM dispatch instruction to do so.
+Such resources must remain off line for the duration of the PJM dispatch request in order to receive the Day-Ahead Scheduling Reserve market payment. - Day-Ahead Scheduling Reserve Market offers may be submitted only for those resources located electrically within the PJM RTO.

+- Resources may participate and be compensated in both the Day-Ahead Scheduling Reserve and Synchronized Reserve Markets.
+In addition, resources may participate and be compensated in both the Day-Ahead Scheduling and Regulation Markets However, since resources cannot participate in both the Synchronized Reserve and Regulation markets; no resources can participate in the Day-Ahead Scheduling Reserve, Synchronized Reserve AND Regulation markets and be compensated for all three. - The following additional Demand Resources requirements must also be met in order to participate in the Day-Ahead Scheduling Reserve Market: - Demand resources' response controls must be approved by PJM prior to participation in the Day-Ahead Scheduling Reserve Market including ability to be dispatched by PJM's Security Constrained Economic Dispatch system. - Demand resources providing Day-Ahead Scheduling Reserve are required to provide telemetry that is capable of providing metering information at no less than a one minute scan rate. - Metering information of demand resources is not required to be sent to PJM in real time.
+Daily uploads at the close of the next business day after the operating day if an event has occurred are sufficient, as the response evaluation is performed after the fact. - Demand resources may be aggregated and offered into the PJM Day-Ahead Scheduling Reserve Market as one combined resource if the appropriate telemetry is provided for the aggregated resource. - Demand resource participation will be limited to 25% of the RTO Day-Ahead Scheduling Reserve Requirement. - Demand Resources will be allowed to participate in the Day-Ahead Scheduling Reserve Markets if approved by the appropriate Regional Reliability Council.

-11.2.3 Day-ahead Scheduling Reserve Market Rules
+11.2.3 Day-Ahead Scheduling Reserve Market Rules